-"The hundred talents of silver were for casting the sockets of the sanctuary and the sockets for the curtain."
+"The hundred talents of silver were to pour the sockets of the Sanctuary and the sockets for the Curtain..."
 (38:27)

 The number of sockets needed for the Sanctuary was one hundred, the same number as blessings that must be recited daily.